The Active Life: serving the world through total self-giving to God

 Evangelization and catechesis

-Characteristics of women religious of Active Life
+Characteristics of women religious of the Active Life

 1. Commitment to service: